Dev-Pachon/RPC-Auth/README.md

 go get github.com/go-sql-driver/mysql
 ```

-Also, you must have installed MySQL, and create a new table in your local database using the following command:
+Also, you must have installed MySQL and Go, and create a new table in your local database using the following command:

 ```
 CREATE TABLE users(